-Expected Results Indicators Baseline Data Targets Means of Verification Risks and Assumptions Intermediate Outcomes S Outcome 1: Enhanced regional institutional capacities through the creation of the effectively and efficiently managed and financially sustainable Centre.
+Expected Results Indicators Baseline Data Targets Means of Verification Risks and Assumptions Intermediate Outcomes Intermediate Outcomes Outcome 1: Enhanced regional institutional capacities through the creation of the effectively and efficiently managed and financially sustainable Centre.
 1. The number of additional RE and EE experts (disaggregated) working with the Centre on sustainable energy issues.
 2. The number of major RE and EE projects and programmes implemented by the Centre.
 3. The financial resources for the Centre's activities mobilised and funding agreements for the second operational phase signed.
 4. The ratings given by the external evaluator concerning the relevance, effectiveness, efficiency and impact of the Centre.
 5. The percentage of the envisaged outcomes and activities in the Centre's project documents achieved and carried out.
 A relative lack of capacities in the sustainable energy sector in the ECO region.
 Slow implementation of national and regional RE and EE policy commitments.
 The need for enhanced technical and implementation coordination capacities.
 1. At least XX (5?) additional RE and EE experts are working with the Centre on regional sustainable energy issues.
 11 2.
 At least XX (10?
 Or 1 in each member state?) major RE and EE programmes or projects are implemented by the Centre.
 3. At least XX million (6?)
 USD for the Centre's activities is mobilised and sufficient funding for the second operational phase is secured.
 4. High scores given by the external evaluator confirming the relevance, effectiveness, efficiency and impact of the Centre.
+5. At least XX% (80%?) of the envisaged outcomes and activities in the Centre's project document have been achieved and carried out.
 Staff contracts.
 Business plans and work plans.
 Annual reports.
 External evaluator's report.
 Availability of funding from the host institution and the development partners to finance the Centre.
 Adequate financing and staff resources made available in a timely manner.
 Key staff remains in position or are replaced efficiently.